 Outdoor drinking guide

-Cocktailing is a year-round sport in Milwaukee, but the peak season generally coincides with our all-too-brief flirtation with warm weather.
+Cocktailing and beer drinking are year-round sports in Milwaukee, but the peak season generally coincides with our often all-too-brief flirtations with warm weather.

 We've enjoyed a pleasant spring, which has provided ample opportunity to visit some of the city's spots and check out a few new venues for al fresco drinking and fun.